juniozguedes/python_excel_formatting/README.md

 # Assumptions:

-I assume that we will always receive the excel in the given format (considering start_dates and end_dates at A1, A2) I assume that no other params will be added (Needs a fix to include all params dinamically) I assume that no frameworks are needed for this challenge, only pure functional python (I'm not making use of OOP for this script)
+I assume that we will always receive the excel in the given format (considering start_dates and end_dates at A1, A2) I assume that no frameworks are needed for this challenge, only pure functional python (I'm not making use of OOP for this script)